|

 rather modest and Option B being more extreme:

-Option A) On all heavy G
+Option A) For heavy G

 hit die results of 2 (snake eyes), reduce one point each from both the